Zephyr-C2/Zephyr-C2/README.md

 ## Objective

-My journey through my degree has fostered a strong foundational understanding of cybersecurity, and I am now eager to develop technical skills, and looking to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey through my degree has fostered a strong foundational understanding of cybersecurity, and I am now eager to develop technical skills, and looking to build experience in an IT environment.
+Currently I'm learning every day by completing labs on platforms such as TryHackMe/Hack the Box, as well as regularly participating in CTF events.
+I'm studying for the OSCP and hope to become a penetration tester one day.

 ## Skills
 | Skill                                         | Associated Project         |